Why Was Drawing So Important Early On In History

 2.1 Communal Identity

 Shared drawings fostered a sense of belonging.
-That said, Ritualistic murals and cave paintings were often created collectively, reinforcing group cohesion and shared narratives.
+Ritualistic murals and cave paintings were often created collectively, reinforcing group cohesion and shared narratives.
 These visual stories encoded myths, cosmologies, and social hierarchies, allowing members to internalize cultural values and transmit them across generations.

 2.2 Religious and Spiritual Significance